-- Increasing use of social media and online technologies by offenders to contact, groom and access children.
+- Use of social media and online technologies by offenders to contact, groom and access children.

-- Increasing use of the private residences and clandestine locations outside the commercial tourist areas that is making the crime harder to detect, including the use of informal settlements in which at times family members facilitate the exploitation of children.
+- Use of the private residences and clandestine locations outside the commercial tourist areas that is making the crime harder to detect, including the use of informal settlements in which at times family members facilitate the exploitation of children.

 - Some tourism establishments facilitate the sexual exploitation of children, including hotels, resorts, guesthouses and private accommodation, also with the use of intermediaries.

 - Some orphanages, organizations and charities purchase children from economically disadvantaged families for the purpose of attracting and profiting from donations from tourists and volunteers while putting children at further risk of sexual exploitation.

 - Lack of data sharing and input from relevant agencies result in underreporting of cases.

 - Lack of accountability for peacekeepers that are complicit in the sexual exploitation of children.